youyanggu/covid19_projections/README.md

 ## About the model

 Our COVID-19 prediction model has an underlying simulator that simulates the COVID-19 epidemic in a given region.
 The parameters of the simulator are then learned using machine learning techniques that attempts to minimize the error between the projected outputs and the actual results.
-After some additional cross-validation techniques to minimize overfitting, we use the learned parameters to simulate the future and make projections.
+After some additional validation techniques (to minimize a phenomenon called overfitting), we use the learned parameters to simulate the future and make projections.

 The **only** COVID-19 data we use to make these projections is the daily death total provided by [The Covid Tracking Project](https://covidtracking.com/) (for US projections) and [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) (for international projections).
 The raw files can be found [on GitHub](https://github.com/youyanggu/covid19_projections/tree/master/data).